 How to plant: Plant from September to October.
 Try three bulbs to a 9cm round pot.

-Other varieties to try: All of the ‘Magic’ series – Blue, Ocean or White.
+Other varieties to grow: All of the ‘Magic’ series – Blue, Ocean or White.
 ‘Valerie Finnis’ is a pretty pale blue.

 Hyacinthus orientalis ‘Carnegie’ is fragrant and robust, with white flowers in April and May.
 Plant in September or October.